 Aromas of dark chocolate, blackcurrant, and honey introduce this rich and silky decaf.
-Notes of honeycomb, raisin, and a hint of malted barley in the cup play well with prune-like sweetness and red grape acidity, finishing with an aftertaste of clove.
+Notes of raisin and a hint of malted barley in the cup play well with prune-like sweetness and red grape acidity, finishing with an aftertaste of clove.

 Producer: Producers from Chiapas and Oaxaca